KPLT Investors Have Opportunity to Lead Katapult Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-15, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Katapult Holdings, Inc. ("Katapult" or the "Company") (NASDAQ: KPLT)
+LOS ANGELES, Oct.
+21, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Katapult Holdings, Inc. ("Katapult" or the "Company") (NASDAQ: KPLT).

 Class Period: December 18, 2020 - August 10, 2021